d-khan/assembly/hello-world/Introduction to Assembly Language.md

 **BX is the base register**, which could be used in indexed addressing.

-**CX is known as the count register; as the ECX, CX registers to store the loop count in iterative operations.
+**CX is known as the count register**, as the ECX, CX registers to store the loop count in iterative operations.

 **DX is known as the data register**.
 It is also used in input/output operations.
 It is also used with AX register and DX for multiply and divide operations involving large values.